kiraoyd/Rustys-Root-Review/JOURNAL.md

 If they come in from the CLA as str already, I should be able to just use them as is.
 But doing this broke things, so I'll shelve that task for later when I have a little more time to dive into the rust docs.

+Ok updated the documentation, and now I just need to add some more seeder data....almost there.

 # Things this project helped me practice and learn
 - Rust Web server/router setup